Oni22/fluttermollie/README.md

 The MollieCheckout widget works with the client method and the client-server method.
 We will show you both implementations.

-If you want to use the client method step over this step an go to "Getting started to use the plugin".
+If you want to use the client method step over this step an go to **"Getting started to use the plugin"**.

-** If you are using client-server architecture **

 If you are using a client-server architecture you have to setup your server first for example with heroku.
 In the following example we will use Node.js with Express.js to do our API calls.